sudorandom/kmcd.dev/content/posts/2024/http1.0-from-scratch/index.md

 ```
 You might notice that it's mostly unchanged from the 0.9 version.
 But as a recap, this code sets up a TCP listener on the specified address, starts an infinite loop, accepts connections and calls `s.handleConnection` in a new goroutine.

-Now we're moving to the the heart of the HTTP server.
+Now we're moving to the heart of the HTTP server.
 The `handleConnection` method parses the incoming HTTP request, extracting the method, path, headers, and optional body.
 It then passes the constructed `http.Request` to the server's handler for further processing and response generation.
 ```go
 func (s *Server) handleConnection(conn net.Conn) error {
 	defer conn.Close()